Let’s dive into the ins and outs of operating profit. Every business needs to understand what it is, what it tells us, and what affects it.

 If you see declining operating profit, you can use the metric to identify areas where costs are rising and take corrective action.

-Why Operating Profit is Important for Business Owners
+Why Operating Profit Is Important for Business Owners

 Core Profitability